Spectre0911/Risk-Management-Tool/README.md

     - Connect to the database (`psql -U postgres`)
     - Run the database schema (`psql -U postgres -f "path to the database.sql file"`)
 4) Install Flask using `pip install flask`
+5) Install __requests__ library for python using `pip install requests`
+6) Install __joblib__ library for python using `pip install joblib`
-5) In a new terminal, to run the Flask server type `python pyfile.py`.
+7) In a new terminal, to run the Flask server type `python pyfile.py`.
-6) In the terminal run
+8) In the terminal run
     - `npm install -g nodemon`
-7) Go into server/db.js and edit the `password` field only with the password you have set up.
+9) Go into server/db.js and edit the `password` field only with the password you have set up.
-8) After cloning the github repository, cd into client and run `npm install`
+10) After cloning the github repository, cd into client and run `npm install`
-9) `cd` into server and run `npm install`
+11) `cd` into server and run `npm install`
-10) Change the password field 'currently san' in db.sql to the password you set when install postgres.
+12) Change the password field 'currently san' in db.sql to the password you set when install postgres.
-11) Inside server/ run `nodemon` - The server should start up now
+13) Inside server/ run `nodemon` - The server should start up now
-12) Insider client/ run `npm start` - The front end should load up and there should be a todo list system website set up.
+14) Insider client/ run `npm start` - The front end should load up and there should be a todo list system website set up.

 Additional software:
 - Install pgAdmin - Can help you view the database and its contents graphically.